mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-10-the-abysmal-state-of-linux-in-the-year-2024.md

 | 69.25 MB  | nvidia-kernel-dkms         |
 | 66.64 MB  | gcc-12                     |

-This is more or less fresh system that is being used daily for work.
+This is more or less a fresh system that is being used daily for work.

 ### Number of packages installed